alexanders89/CV/README.md

 ## Alexander Satur

-I am a hard working and motivated student currently on the May 17 Cohort at Makers Academy after a career in
+I am a hard working and motivated Architecture graduate currently on the May 2017 Makers Academy Cohort looking to begin a career as a junior developer.

+Originally from Sheffield I went to University in Leeds to study Architectural Technology which lead to a practice job in Harrogate and eventually to London where I worked as a kitchen designer for three years.
+After turning down a job with OMD I moved over to the then non existent operations side and started building the showrooms sales support and logistical tracking systems.

 ## Skills